 The worst-case scenario would be for a megalomaniac to coerce their way into a leadership role.
 The greater their sphere of influence, the more people they will elicit to support their selfishness and greed.

 Unfortunately, we have examples of this happening.
 Pol Pot was the Prime Minister in Cambodian from 1975 to 1979.
 He led the nationalist party of Khmer Rouge in the genocide of 1.5 to 2 million people in Cambodia.
-Adolph Hilter became the Chancellor of Germany in 1920.
+Similarly, Adolph Hilter became the Chancellor of Germany in 1920.
 He led a patriotic and nationalist ideology that led to World War II.
 He and all his followers were either directly or indirectly responsible for genocide and the deaths resulting from the war.

 What Can You Do?

 If you are awake, you will see these behaviors.
 You will see corruption and unfairness and feel obligated to react.
 You should feel uncomfortable when you observe negative bias and prejudice.
 Healthy people feel empathy.
-This should motivate you to help change these situations.
+It should motivate you to help change these situations.
 Everyone has their sphere of influence.

 If you have to deal with someone like this, then take prudent steps to ensure your own mental and physical health.
-This doesn’t mean you should allow them to take advantage of you.
+However, this doesn’t mean you should allow them to take advantage of you.
 History shows us that nothing can quench the narcissist, psychopath, sociopath, or megalomaniac thrust.
 These personality types always want more.
 Their thirst for power allows them to achieve at the cost of others.

 They are often skilled orators and manipulators.
 Don’t let someone like this knock you off your spiritual path.
 The survivors of World War II are good examples.
 People lost everything but learned to survive and eventually thrive.